Nominations for 2020 are now open

 Nominations are due no later than January 27, 12 pm.
 Nominations made after the due date will not be considered.

 As a means to support and reward excellence to College of Engineering faculty and staff members, the following awards are conferred on an annual basis.
 The awards are administered by the College of Engineering Faculty and Staff Awards Committee, with final approval given by the dean of the college.
 Awardees will be recognized at an annual awards dinner held during Engineers’ Week.

-Your statement should describe your nominee’s major accomplishments with respect to criteria listed for the award.
+The nomination should be accompanied by a supporting statement and should address the nominee’s major accomplishments with respect to criteria listed for the award (below).

 - IMPORTANT: Please refer to Award Criteria below and address the items specified–your nominee will be evaluated by these criteria.

 - SPECIFICATIONS: Nomination Statement must be one-page minimum, two-page maximum –One-inch margins –12 point Times New Roman –Single spaced

 - SUPPORTING MATERIAL: Although not required, supporting documentation may be submitted but must be included with your Nomination Statement as a single PDF file.

 IMPORTANT: Your nomination will be evaluated by the criteria of the specific award.

 Teaching-Research-Service Synergy Award (Faculty)

 This award recognizes a faculty member who has demonstrated excellence in all three areas of teaching, research and community engagement/service.
 This successful awardee excels in bringing out the synergy of the three aspects of the faculty position.
 Student-centered focus, service-orientation and scholarly thinking should be integrated in the awardee’s activities.